facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Primary Residence Strategies

-This path allows you to leave your home as an inheritance to heirs.
+The path in which you keep your primary residence allows you to leave your home to your heirs.
 Even if you eventually move to assisted living, keeping the property preserves future wealth transfer options.
-Alternatively, you can sell the property to fund potential long-term care needs in a worst-case scenario.

 Also, consider implementing a “Katrina Protocol,” as I describe in my book, Be the Bird.
 Having home equity as a last-resort financial buffer provides security to keep retirement spending on track, especially if inflation spikes.